 A brand story was not even a thing, so you didn’t need to know how to create a brand story.

-Now, unless your brand is authentic, emotional, and all about the customer and their problem-solving, you can’t continue to win.
+Now, unless your brand is authentic, emotional, and centered around the customers and solving their problems, you can’t continue to win.

-So you need to build a powerful story with the right messaging, to help you connect to your audiences.
+So as a marketer or a small business owner, you need to build a powerful brand strategy and website with the right messaging, to help you connect to your audiences.

 What is a brand?

 A brand refers to what a business stands for and how it is perceived by its audience.
 A brand can have many definitions, and it is difficult to pin it down to one specific thing.

 But in general, a brand can be explained in this way:A brand is a promise of value.
 An identity.
 Click To Tweet